jimmychang851129/linebot-test/README.md

 ## Installation

+### method 1

-1. Register a Line developer account and create a channel
+1. Register a Line developer account, create a channel, and access the token and channel secret

 2. Install Nodejs and npm first

+3. execute following command

 ```
 $ git clone https://github.com/jimmychang851129/linebot-test.git
 $ cd linebot-test/
 $ npm i
 $ touch .env
-$ Regsiter a channel and write token and secret into .env file
+$ Regsiter a channel(step 1) and write token and secret into .env file
 $ node index.js > user.log     // save the output to user.log
+// the server will occupy port 3000 or process.env.PORT
 ```

 Sample .env file

 ```